demisto/content/Packs/Phishing/Playbooks/Phishing_-_Generic_v3_README.md

-Use this playbook to investigate and remediate a potential phishing incident.
-The playbook simultaneously engages with the user that triggered the incident, while investigating the incident itself.
+This playbook investigates and remediates a potential phishing incident.
+It engages with the user that triggered the incident while investigating the incident itself.

-The final remediation tasks are always decided by a human analyst.
+Note: Final remediation tasks are always decided by a human analyst.

 Main additions to this version:
 1) Changing all labels to incident fields.